as/ccp/README.md

 ## Notes

+### Transfer Acceleration

+- Since v0.2.4, ccp will download http/https inputs larger than (default 128MiB) by spawning multiple connection (similar to aria2c) and using temporary files.
+The streaming nature of ccp is preserved and the process is transparent to the user.
+Disable it with `ccp -slow` to revert to pre-v0.2.4 behavior.

+- Additionally, `ccp` will attempt to presign urls and download them over http when possible.
+If `ccp -secure` is used, it prevents presigned urls from being stripped to http from https.

+- Use `ccp -secure -slow` to disable these two optimizations

+- The temporary folder used for disk-backed files is $TEMP, or can be overridden on the command line.

 ### GS to S3 compatibility mode

 - The `gs` protocol supports an `s3` compatibility mode wherein an s3 client can speak to a `gs` bucket using the `s3` protocol.
 This usage mode is not well-documented, and involves generating aws-compatible hmac keys (aka $AWS_ACCESS_KEY_ID, $AWS_SECRET_ACCESS_KEY).
 This usage mode is not supported and in my experience does not work reliably.
 To fix this, use `GOOGLE_APPLICATION_CREDENTIALS` or some other credentials auto-detected by the google SDK.